activadee/godex/README.md

 go get github.com/activadee/godex
 ```

-The SDK expects the Codex CLI binary to be installed and discoverable on your `PATH` (e.g. `which codex`).
-If you keep the CLI in a custom location, provide the absolute path via `CodexOptions.CodexPathOverride`.
+`godex` automatically downloads the Codex CLI into your user cache the first time it is needed.
+The cached build is keyed by platform and release tag so upgrades are seamless.
+Advanced users can override the cache directory or release tag via the `GODEX_CLI_CACHE` and `GODEX_CLI_RELEASE_TAG` environment variables.
+If you prefer to use a self-managed binary, set `CodexOptions.CodexPathOverride` or ensure the CLI is already available on your `PATH` (e.g. `which codex`).
 Authentication is handled entirely by the CLI; reuse whichever credentials you already configured (environment variables, `codex auth login`, etc.) or set `CodexOptions.APIKey` to override the API key programmatically:

 ```bash
 export CODEX_API_KEY=sk-...